MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 # Microsoft Power Platform Build Tools tasks

 The available build tasks are described in the following sections.
-Afterwards, we will showcase some example Azure DevOps pipelines making use of these tasks.
-For information about the build tools and how to download them, see [Microsoft Power Platform Build Tools for Azure DevOps](devops-build-tools.md).
+Afterwards, we'll showcase some example Azure Pipelines making use of these tasks.
+For information about the build tools and how to download them, see [Microsoft Power Platform Build Tools for Azure Pipelines](devops-build-tools.md).

 ## Helper task

-The available helper tasks are described below.
+The available helper tasks are described next.

 ### Power Platform Tool Installer

 This task is required to be added once before any other Power Platform Build Tools tasks in build and release pipelines.
 This task installs a set of Power Platform&ndash;specific tools required by the agent to run the Microsoft Power Platform build tasks.
-This task doesn't require any more configuration when added, but contains parameters for the specific versions of each of the tools that are being installed.
+This task doesn't require any more configuration when added.
+This task contains parameters for the specific versions of each of the tools that are being installed.

 To stay up to date with the tool versions over time, make sure these parameters correspond